sf-wdi-31/advanced-iterators/README.md

 	isEqual(thing1, thing2);
 	// => true

+	thing1 == thing1;
+	// => true

+	thing1 == thing2;
+	// => false
 	```

-	Write a function called `isEqual` that in two objects. `isEqual` compares the objects based on the keys and values inside.
-It returns `true` if the objects have all the same-valued keys and valued, and it returns `false` if not.

-	> Note: Solution not provided in this repo.
-Deep equality is hard in JavaScript (why?).
+	Write a function called `isEqual` that takes in two objects. `isEqual` compares the objects based on the _values_ of all of the keys and values inside.
+(Why is this different from normal `==` behavior?)
+It returns `true` if the objects have all the same keys and matching values, even if they're not stored in the same memory location.
+It returns false if not.
+Note that a solution is not provided in this repo.
 Feel free to check out lodash's [source code for `baseIsEqual`](https://github.com/lodash/lodash/blob/4.16.4/lodash.js#L3266).